oroinc/documentation/commerce/user_guide/getting_started/common_actions/manage_address_book.rst

 	  "**Last name**", "Enter the last name of the account representative."
 	  "**Name suffix**", "If applicable, add a suffix name, e.g. IV, Jr., etc."
 	  "**Organization**",  "Specify the organization represented by the account."
 	  "**Country***", "This field is mandatory.
-Select the country from the dropdown menu.
+Select the country from the list.
 Selecting a country prompts the following fields to appear:

 	  -	Street*
 	  -	Street 2